Questions to Ask a Surrogacy Agency: A Practical Checklist for Intended Parents

 3. Comprehensive screening: Thorough medical and psychological evaluations for surrogates.

-4. Proprietary matching tools: Technology plus expert review to match personalities, values, and communicationstyles.
+4. Proprietary matching tools: Technology plus expert review to match personalities, values, and communication styles.

 5. Legal guidance: Coordination with attorneys to produce clear contracts that define parental rights and compensation schedules.